Jalaj1973/mds_mock_finallised/COMMUNITY_SETUP.md

 ### Security
 - Row Level Security (RLS) enabled on all tables
-- Users can only edit their own posts and replies
+- Users can only edit their own posts and replies (using `user_id`)
 - Proper authentication checks throughout
+- Consistent user identification across all operations

 ### Performance
 - Indexed database columns for fast queries